-- (6) Represents an adjustment to reflect estimated straight-line rents for the 12 months ending December 31, 1998 which has been computed as estimated straight-line rent adjustment for such period of approximately \$6,907 less pro forma straight-line rent adjustment of \$3,955 which is included in the annualized FFO.
-The net increase is the result of changing the assumed consolidation date from the pro forma date of January 1, 1996 to the expected closing date of November 25, 1997. - (7) Represents the conversion of estimated rental revenues for the 12 months ending December 31, 1998 from a straight-line accrual basis to a cash basis of revenue recognition.
-The adjustment has been computed as estimated straight-line rent adjustment for the 12 months ending December 31, 1998 of approximately \$6,907, less contractual rent increases during such period of approximately \$3,660 less the incremental effect of contractual rent increases commencing during the period from January 1, 1997 to December 31, 1997 of approximately \$1,860. - (8) Represents the annualized effect of the amortization of deferred financing fees of \$267, net of the amortization of debt premium of \$2,924. - (9) Represents a reserve for estimated annual recurring tenant improvement costs and leasing commissions on expiring space during the 12 months ending December 31, 1998 which has been based upon the weighted average annual aggregate tenant improvement costs and lease commissions per square foot paid by the Company multiplied by the square footage of leases expiring during the 12 months ending December 31, 1998 and the historical weighted average tenant retention percentage.
-The following table sets forth the calculation of estimated reserves for recurring
+- (5) Represents a provision for the estimated annual effect of expiring leases during the 12 months ending December 31, 1998 of approximately \$8,038 for the Contributed Industrial Properties, approximately \$1,913 for the Pending Acquisition Properties and approximately \$1,665 for the Retail Properties, assuming no renewals.
+Such amounts do not give effect to the potential of renewing such expiring leases or any potential rent increases on renewals to reflect changes in market conditions. - (6) Represents an adjustment to reflect estimated straight-line rents for the 12 months ending December 31, 1998 which has been computed as estimated straight-line rent adjustment for such period of approximately \$6,907 less pro forma straight-line rent adjustment of \$3,955 which is included in FFO for the 12 months ending December 31, 1998.
+The net increase is the result of changing the assumed consolidation date from the pro forma date of January 1, 1996 to the expected closing date of November 25, 1997. - (7) Excludes the effects of operating expenses and expense reimbursements as the Company believes that operating expenses relating to the net increase in rental revenues resulting from new leases, net of expiring leases, would not be material and that such increases, if any, will be reimbursed by tenants - (8) Represents the conversion of estimated rental revenues for the 12 months ending December 31, 1998 from a straight-line accrual basis to a cash basis of revenue recognition.
+The adjustment has been computed as estimated straight-line rent adjustment for the 12 months ending December 31, 1998 of approximately \$6,907, less contractual rent increases during such period of approximately \$3,660 less the incremental effect of contractual rent increases commencing during the period from January 1, 1997 to December 31, 1997 of approximately \$1,860. - (9) Represents the amortization of deferred financing fees of \$267, net of the amortization of debt premium of \$2,924 for the twelve months ended September 30, 1997. - (10) Represents a reserve for estimated annual recurring tenant improvement costs and leasing commissions on expiring space during the 12 months ending December 31, 1998, which has been based upon the weighted average annual aggregate tenant improvement costs and lease commissions per square foot paid by the Company multiplied by the square footage of leases expiring during the 12 months ending December 31, 1998, and the historical weighted average tenant retention percentage.
+The following table sets forth the calculation of estimated reserves for recurring tenant improvement costs and leasing commissions, net of minority interests in consolidated joint ventures share of such reserve of approximately \$48: